Americans return to in-person church with emotion — and uncertainty about the future of worship

 Also in the pews Sunday was Peter Kim, who teaches high school and has been a regular for 15 years.
 He returned to services early this year, even before he got his vaccine.
 Now he comes alone; his wife and son stay home.

 After the service, his eyes were moist.
 The messages he heard about Christ’s presence and love and forgiveness, he said, mean a lot during a period of uncertainty.
-He thinks of his oldest son, who he drove during the pandemic to Portland, Ore., for an internship.
-He thinks of his students, who he could see through the screen suffering from stress and isolation.
+He thinks of his oldest son, whom he drove during the pandemic to Portland, Ore., for an internship.
+He thinks of his students, who he could see through the screen were suffering from stress and isolation.

 “We need to hear the gospel again and again,” he said.
 “It refocuses us.”